-- ID PK, BigInt (8 Bytes) The primary key of the table used as reference by the system. - UTCTimeStamp_Ticks BigInt (8 Bytes) Date and time in Universal Time for each row in 64-bit .NET ticks.
+- ID PK, BigInt (8 Bytes) The primary key of the table used as a reference by the system. - UTCTimeStamp_Ticks BigInt (8 Bytes) Date and time in Universal Time for each row in 64-bit.
+NET ticks.
 The value of this property is the number of 100-nanosecond (1/10th of a microsecond) intervals that have elapsed since 12:00 A.M., January 1, 0001.
-This is a new date/time standard used by the Microsoft .NET framework. - ObjIndex FK, Integer (4 Bytes) Reference to the column ID on table TagsDictionary - ObjValue can be Bit, Float, NText or Real, depending on which table it is Represents the value of the tag on the specified timestamp - ObjQuality TinyInt (1 Byte) Represents the quality of the tag on the specified time, using the OPC quality specification. - NotSync Int (4 Bytes) Not used for this release.
-Created expecting future changes and new features.
+This is a new date/time standard used by the Microsoft .NET framework. - ObjIndex FK, Integer (4 Bytes) Reference to the column ID on the TagsDictionary table - ObjValue Can be Bit, Float, NText, or Real, depending on which table it is.
+Represents the value of the tag on the specified timestamp.

+- ObjQuality TinyInt (1 Byte) Represents the quality of the tag on the specified time, using the OPC quality specification. - NotSync Int (4 Bytes) Not used for this release.
+It was created for future changes and new features.